Frequently Asked Questions

 Q: Do all materials need to arrive at the GSD by the deadline?

 A: Yes.
 All application materials and supporting documents must be submitted online and received (in the case of GRE, and TOEFL scores) by the Office of Admissions on or before the appropriate application deadline.
 Be sure to give your recommenders plenty of advance notice.
 Submission of online materials must be completed by 11:59 p.m.
-EST on the day of the deadline.
+Boston time on the day of the deadline.

 Q: I applied last year, is there a special procedure I need to follow?
 Do I need to resubmit all of the application materials again?